-Η. All students are entitled to have access to restrooms, locker rooms, and changing facilities that are sanitary, safe, and adequate, so that they can comfortably and fully engage in their school programs and activities.
+All students are entitled to have access to restrooms, locker rooms, and changing J. facilities that are sanitary, safe, and adequate, so that they can comfortably and fully engage in their school programs and activities.
 Students should be allowed to use the facility that corresponds to their gender identity.
 While some transgender students will want that access, others may want alternatives that afford more privacy.
 Taking-intoaccount existing school facilities, administrators should take steps to designate genderinclusive or single-user restrooms commensurate with the size of the school.
 When schools have available gender-inclusive or single-user restrooms or private changing areas, these restrooms or areas should be accessible to all students without special codes or keys.
 Access to facilities such as restrooms and locker rooms that correspond to a student's gender identity will be available to all students.
 Upon request, single-user or gender-inclusive facilities or other reasonable alternatives will be made available to any student who seeks privacy.
+Students must use bathrooms that correspond to his or her sex, except to the extent that federal law otherwise requires.
+Where state or federal law requires schools to permit transgender students to share otherwise sex-segregated facilities (such as bathrooms or locker rooms) with students of the opposite sex, parents must be given the right to opt their child out of using such facilities, and the child must be given access to alternative facilities that promote the child's privacy and safety.
+Eligible students must also be given the right to opt out of using such facilities and be given access to alternative facilities.
+Single-user bathrooms and facilities should be made available in accessible areas and provided with appropriate signage, indicating accessibility for all students.
 Any options offered will be non-stigmatizing and minimize lost instructional time.
 For locker room facilities without private changing areas, schools should make reasonable accommodations for requests for increased privacy.
-At the request of any student, schools should offer alternative arrangements such as a separate changing schedule, use of a nearby private area, access to a staff member's office, not requiring students to dress in uniform for physical education, or offering alternatives to inperson physical education.
+At the request of any student, schools should offer alternative arrangements such as a separate changing schedule, use of a nearby private area, access to a staff member's office, not requiring students to dress in uniform for physical education, or offering alternatives to in-person physical education.
 Any accommodations offered should be non-stigmatizing and minimize lost instructional time.
 Also, note that any information related to accommodations should be handled in such a way as to protect the student's privacy relating to their gender identity.